armedi/unggah/README.md

 # gcs-upload

-This is a simple express middleware to upload file from user to Google Cloud Storage.
+This is a convenient wrapper around multer and google cloud storage API as a single express middleware to upload file from user to Google Cloud Storage.

 It will change the field for the uploaded file with a url string like http://storage.googleapis.com/`bucket-name`/`filename` that you can save in database.